msunji/msunji/README.md

   <div>
     <h2>👋 Hey there!</h2>
     <p>I'm Marge.
 I'm a frontend developer based in rainy Taipei.
 I'm looking for opportunities to grow and learn as a developer.
-When I'm not at my desk coding, you'll find me baking, playing video games, or studying Chinese and Japanese.</p>
+When I'm not at my desk coding, you can find me baking, playing video games, or studying Chinese and Japanese.</p>

   <h3>Tech Stack</h3>
   <p>JavaScript, HTML, CSS, React, Node.js, Express, Tailwind CSS, Styled-Components</p>